 Day 1 On arrival at Mfuwe International Airport by our represesntative.
 The drive to Nkwali Camp is 1 hour through colourful local scenes of villages, agriculture as well as bush.
 Nkwali Camp has a wide view of the Luangwa River.
 Overlooking the South Luangwa National Park, Nkwali is ideally situated for the start of your safari.
 The six rooms all look out over the river and have open air bathrooms.
 Depending on your arrival time in the day you will enjoy a lunch looking out over the lagoon to the back of Nkwali or if in the afternoon for tea and the afternoon and night game drive.

-Day 4, 5 and 6 Today is a chance to drive or walk through the ebony groves.
-Or you may decide this is an ideal day depending on the heat and time of year to explore the Nsefu Sector of the National Park possibly with an all day picnic drive to the salt pans that will cover different habitats and is an exceptional day’s safari.
+Day 5-7 These are a few days for a chance to drive or walk through the ebony groves.
+Or you may decide this is an ideal day, depending on the heat and time of year, to explore the Nsefu Sector of the National Park possibly with an all day picnic drive to the salt pans that will cover different habitats and is an exceptional day’s safari.

 Day 9 Enjoy the first full day of relaxation at Pumulani.
-This remote beach setting is ideal for those who simply want to soak up the sun and swim in the clear blue waters of the lake.
-Those who prefer to take a dive in the swimming pool, we have a infinity swimming pool near the central dining area with grand views over the lake.
+Our remote beach setting is ideal for those who simply want to soak up the sun and swim in the clear blue waters of the lake.
+Those who prefer to take a dive in the swimming pool, there is an infinity pool near the central dining area with grand views over the lake, as well as another infinity pool on beach level.
 For those seeking activity we offer many water sports activities like snorkeling, fishing, sailing, kayaking, waterskiing, wake boarding and fun tube rides (all motorized activities are excluded).
 At the end of the day climb aboard our dhow and let our experienced local crewmen take you sailing into the sunset.

 Day 12 Your last day at the lodge.
 Today you have the opportunity to continue to relax in the beautiful surroundings or play on the lake, or take a walk to the local village for an insight into how village life operates while Malawians explain their traditions and rituals.